Water Storage Tanks - Concrete - Polly - Bladder

-Warning: In our state they must be fitted by a licensed Plumber and the run-off connected to the Storm water drainage system.
+Warning: In many states Rain Water Tanks must be fitted by a licensed Plumber and the run-off connected to the Storm water drainage system.

 Water does not have to be stored just in outside tanks that look ugly and take up too much space.

 Water can be stored in underground tanks and to give you some idea have a look at the diagram.
 This method allows the water to stay reasonably cool in the Summer and is less likely to freeze in the Winter!